bieldias52/bieldias52/README.md

 ### Hi there 👋
-- Hello every one, my name is Gariel Lange and I`m a undergraduate student in physics.
+- Hello every one, my name is Gariel Lange and I`m a bachelor in physics.

-- I`m currently working/learning with Angular.
+- I`m currently working with Angular.

 - I also have interest in learning about AI, quantum computation and much more.